-The Health Science Division offers programs of study leading to the Associate in Applied Science degree in Nursing, Long-term Certificate in Practical Nursing, and Short-term Certificates in Paramedic, Emergency Medical Technician Basic, Emergency Medical Technician Advanced, and Surgical Technology.
-Certificates of Completion for non-credit, which are one semester, are offered in phlebotomy.
-The Workforce Development Division at the College also offers a Certificate of Completion in Nursing Assistant, and Dental Assisting.
+The Health Science Division offers programs of student leading to the Associate in Applied Science degree in Medical Assisting Technology (MAT), and Nursing, Long-term Certificate in Practical Nursing, and Short-term Certificates in Paramedic, Emergency Medical Technician Basic, Emergency Medical Technician Advanced, Surgical Technology, Sterile Processing Technician and Medical Assisting Technology.
+Certificates of Completion for one semester, are offered in phlebotomy and Sterile Processing Technology.
+The Workforce Solutions and Economic Development Division at the College also offers a Certificate of Completion in Nursing Assistant, and Dental Assisting.

 Admission to the College does not guarantee admission to a specific health science program of study, as these programs have additional requirements that must be met.
 Students should carefully review the specific programs of study to determine the requirements and/or the academic course prerequisites/corequisites.
 Also, the Health Science programs of study have specific ACT and/or Placement Test scores required for admission.